End of Class Festivities

 Send out a survey (Surveymonkey or Google Form) asking for sizes and quantities prior to ordering.

-PayPal is great for collecting money.
+PayPal and Venmo are great for collecting money.

 The 2014 class used MSC Print House for the screen printing, and they did a really good job at a reasonable price.